twilighty-abhi/ui-ux-chatbot/README.md

 This will start both servers and you can view the application at `http://localhost:5173`.

+## ☁️ Deployment on Vercel

+This project is configured for easy deployment on [Vercel](https://vercel.com/).

+1. Push your code to your GitHub repository.
+2. Go to Vercel and import your project from GitHub.
+3. Vercel will automatically detect the configuration.
+You just need to set your environment variable.
+4. In the project settings, navigate to the **Environment Variables** section.
+5. Add `GEMINI_API_KEY` with its value.
+6. Click **Deploy**.
+Vercel will build and deploy your application.

 ## USAGE
 1. Open the application in your browser.
 2. Click "Choose a file" to select a UI design image.